STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 ### Recap of last lecture

-Last lecture we looked at how software can interact directly with hardware through reading and writing to memory addresses.
+In the last lecture, we looked at how software can interact directly with hardware by reading and writing memory addresses.
+In this lecture, we will do this again making use of pointers and bitwise manipulation techniques.
+If you are unsure about this, it may be useful to review the notes I posted on the previous lecture, you can find them [[here](https://github.com/STFleming/EmSys_LabIntro_MemoryMappedHardware)].

 ## Experiment 1: Toggle a pin as fast as possible